enferex/canaryscan/README.md

 This is similar to https://github.com/enferex/homingcanary HomingCanary scans other processes but requires root access.

+Note that this is designed for 64bit Linux binaries.

 Use Cases
 ---------
 * Identify if other libraries are caching the canary value.